hamochi/go-notes/notes/02.database/mysql/README.md

 		return err
 	}

-	// if we return early due to error, we make sure to roll back everything defer tx.Rollback()
+	// If we return early due to error, we make sure to roll back everything defer tx.Rollback()

 	firstQuery := "INSERT INTO users(name, age) VALUES(?,?)"